iahsanujunda/iahsanujunda.github.io/source/_posts/Intuition-to-Recommender-System-for-Implicit-Feedback-Dataset.md

 With both types of feedback, the rating should give a sense of both *preference* and *confidence*, the former refers to signal of whether or not the user think positively of an item, and the later refers to how strong the feelings are.

-Take a sample of 5 star rating, a user might have personal preference cut off in 4 stars, meaning an item starred 4 is positive feedback, while 3 stars or less means negative feedback.
+Revisiting the 5 star rating example, a user might have personal preference cut off in 4 stars, meaning an item starred 4 is positive feedback, while 3 stars or less means negative feedback.
 Furthermore, within positive range, a 4 indicates weak positive feeling, while a 5 indicates strong positive feeling.
 This is how preference and confidence is illustrated.

 In an implicit spectrum, we could take a look in viewing history of a video from a video streaming service.
 A video watched multiple times by a user might indicate their positive feeling about that particular video, with the higher number of views indicates a strong positive feeling.